dsoto/ensp-202-notes/metacognition.md

+Math is like an atomic-powered prosthesis that you attach to your common sense, vastly multiplying its reach and strength. -- Jordan Ellenberg, How Not To Be Wrong

 # Metacognition

 The ability to quickly estimate a quantity is an art and an excellent way to sharpen your quantitative intuition.